 School of Medicine

 Current Research and Scholarly Interests Dr. Allisons clinical expertise is in breast pathology.
-Her research interests include how standards should be applied to breast cancer diagnostics (such as HER2 testing), the utility of molecular panel-based testing in breast cancer, and identifying the most appropriate management of specific pathologic diagnoses.
-She is also the author of Red Sunshine, a memoir about her personal experience with breast cancer, a topic which she speaks about to both patient and health care audiences.
+Her research interests include how standards should be applied to breast cancer diagnostics (such as ER and HER2 testing), the utility of molecular panel-based testing in breast cancer, digital pathology applications and identifying the most appropriate management of specific pathologic diagnoses.

 Euan A. Ashley